 For benchmarking purposes, it’s important to note that the metadata available in the RADAR platform is representative of organizations that use automation best practices to help them perform a consistent and objective multifactor incident risk assessment using a methodology that incorporates incident-specific risk factors (sensitivity of the data involved and severity of the incident) to determine if the incident is a data breach requiring notification to individuals and/or regulatory bodies.

-It’s also important to note that this data represents incidents in the U.S., where these longer notification timeframes may be in compliance with the regulation requirement.
-While U.S. state data breach notification timeframes are increasingly specified, we still see some states enforcing timelines as long as 60 days - as South Dakota, Delaware, and Louisiana did just last year.
+It’s also important to note that this data represents incidents in the U.S., where these longer notification timeframes may be in compliance with the regulatory requirement.

 What are Common Factors of Data Breaches that Take Longer to Notify?

 In a previous benchmarking article, we examined a histogram displaying, in weeks, the age of incidents from discovery to notification (diagram below).

 You can see above that the majority of notifications happen within three weeks of the discovery date.
 From there, the distribution drops off predictably, with everything beyond eight weeks making up a little under 11% of the total incidents.
 As noted above, that 8-week (56 days+) milestone is significant, as 60 days is the required notification timeline for breaches involving five hundred or more records under HIPAA and the uppermost notification deadlines in states where the breach notification regulations specify a time frame as opposed to the ambiguous guidance of “expeditious time possible without unreasonable delay.”
 As a result, we took a deeper look into that bucket of incidents that take 8+ weeks for notification, and to our surprise, what we found was that for the most part, these are small, routine data breaches affecting typically a single record.